remotion-dev/template-next-app-dir/README.md

 This is a Next.js template for building programmatic video apps, with [`@remotion/player`](https://remotion.dev/player) and [`@remotion/lambda`](https://remotion.dev/lambda) built in.

 This template uses the Next.js App directory.
-There is a [TailwindCSS version](https://github.com/remotion-dev/template-next-app-dir-tailwind) and a [Pages directory version](https://github.com/remotion-dev/template-next-pages-dir) of this template available.
+There is a [Tailwind CSS version](https://github.com/remotion-dev/template-next-app-dir-tailwind) and a [Pages directory version](https://github.com/remotion-dev/template-next-pages-dir) of this template available.

 <img src="https://github.com/remotion-dev/template-next/assets/1629785/c9c2e5ca-2637-4ec8-8e40-a8feb5740d88" />